-Sara Manning most recently joined Penn Memory Center as a clinical fellow this summer, but she has been with the Perelman School of Medicine since 2010, achieving her Master’s in Cell and Molecular Biology and Doctor of Medicine.
+Sara Manning joined the Penn Memory Center as a clinical fellow this summer, but she has been with the Perelman School of Medicine since 2010, completing her Master’s in Cell and Molecular Biology and Doctor of Medicine.

-Sara hails from Boston, Massachusetts and received her undergraduate degree in biochemistry from Harvard University and graduating magna cum laude prior to moving to Philadelphia.
-She cites her interest in dementia in it’s ability to not just change how people feel but who they are.
-It presents a unique challenge, inflicting recurrent loss as the disease progresses, forcing family members to repeatedly adjust to a “new normal.”
-She’s excited to explore her interest in narrative medicine and listen to the caregiver, physician, and patient stories to enhance the treatment and caregiving experience.
+Sara hails from Boston, Massachusetts and received her undergraduate degree in biochemistry from Harvard University, where she graduated magna cum laude prior to moving to Philadelphia.
+She became interested in dementia because of its ability to change not only how people feel, but who they are.
+Dementia presents a unique challenge, inflicting recurrent loss as the disease progresses, forcing family members to repeatedly adjust to a “new normal.”
+She’s excited to explore her interest in narrative medicine and listen to caregiver, physician, and patient stories to enhance the treatment and caregiving experience.

-Sara is also currently working on a book about molecules that hijack the brain, set to publish under W.W.
+Sara is also currently working on a book about molecules that hijack the brain, under contract with W.W.
 Norton.